-Floral key fire response species are determined from DSE's vital attributes database.
+Floral key fire response species are derived from DEECA's Vital Attributes Database.
 Appendix 6 contains an explanation of the attributes described in the following paragraphs.

 To identify plant species that are most sensitive to fire or disturbance that is too frequent, select plants known to be or thought to be on site that have: